yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 ## Graphical changes and optimizations

-[bunnei](https://github.com/bunnei) has the highlight of this month with the {{< gh-hovercard "8050" "rewrite of the `NVFlinger` implementation" >}}, a part of `Project Y.F.C`.
+[bunnei](https://github.com/bunnei) has the highlight of this month with the {{< gh-hovercard "8050" "rewrite of the `NVFlinger` implementation" >}}, a part of `Project Y.F.C.`.

 `NVFlinger` is the service in charge of presenting to the display, so any improvement in this area will bring more stable frametimes, perceived as less stuttering even when the frame rate count stays at a solid 60 FPS.

-Our original implementation was basically guess work done back in 2018, it was lacking in *several* areas.
+Our original implementation was basically guess work done back in 2018, and it was lacking in *several* areas.
 For example, yuzu would block threads until the last frame was ready to be presented.
 This obviously leads to undesired stuttering unrelated to system performance.